|The major differences between

 Hebrews 10:11-13 And every priest standeth daily ministering and offering oftentimes the same sacrifices, which can never take away sins: (12) But this man, after he had offered one sacrifice for sins for ever, sat down on the right hand of God; (13) From henceforth expecting till his enemies be made his footstool.

 Let's compare futurism with full preterism.

-In regards to resurrection, Full preterism is far different than ANY view, let alone Kingdom Eschatology.
+In regards to resurrection, full preterism is far different than any view, let alone Kingdom Eschatology.
 I think that makes full preterism unreasonable.
 The nature of the resurrection is such a major view in the scope of prophecy, and an important one in general thought of salvation, that FP has crossed the line.
-(No offense to full preterists).
-I would sooner be full futurist than full preterist so as not to abandon the plain reading of the physical resurrection.
-But it seems futurism and full preterism are simply extremes surrounding the reality.
+(No offense to full preterists, thesmelves).
+I would sooner be full futurist than full preterist so as not to abandon the plain reading of the physical resurrection in the Bible.
+But it seems that futurism and full preterism are simply extremes surrounding the reality.